ADOPT

 STELLA

-Meet Stella, a 2-year-old black Labrador Retriever / Newfoundland mix looking for her loving forever home.
+Meet Stella, a beautiful 2-year-old black Labrador Retriever / Newfoundland mix looking for her loving forever home.
 Stella has been raised in our service dog training program and has learned many of her basic skills: come, sit, down, wait, here (hand target), off, let’s go, kennel.
 She is crate trained and travels well.
-She’s a big girl at 75 lbs.
+She’s a big girl at 75 lbs, but it’s all love.
+If you sit at her level, she would love to crawl right into your lap.

 Stella is not suitable to remain in our program due to easy arousal/excitability and prey drive.